 office.
 Capitalize office on first reference when it is part of the formal name; lowercase or delete on second reference.
 Ex: Office of Admission or Admissions.

 off campus/on campus/off site.
 Two words, but hyphenate if used as an adjective in front of a noun.
-Ex: He wanted off-campus accommodations for the program to avoid the distraction of being on campus.
+Ex: Brandman students take on-campus classes.
+Students can take classes on campus or online.

 ombudsman.
 The person employed by the university to investigate and attempt to mediate and resolve complaints against it by students.
 Students are encouraged to contact their academic advisors, campus directors o

 online.
 Capitalize if used to refer specifically to the Brandman campus.
 He receives academic advising through the Online campus.
 Lowercase in general use: She takes classes online.
 Brandman is a leader in online innovation.
 Fully online is not hyphenated.

 One Stop.
 The name of the program that gives Brandman students a single contact for working through financial and other administrative issues within the university.
 One Stop specialists (colloquially called One Stops, but do not use that in writing) work closely with academic advisors who handle academic issues for students.
 Every student should have a One Stop specialist and an academic advisor.
 Both are assigned by campuses, including the Online campus.

 outreach.
 The colloquial name for a separate group composed of Corporate and Community Relations managers assigned to campuses and the assistant vice chancellors of Corporate and Community Relations under the direction of the vice chancellor for Strategic Initiatives.
 Now part of Marketing.

 percent/percentage.
 One word.
 Spell it out when used in text or text blocks.
 Use % when used in lists or headlines.